If a student or staff member is or has had contact with a confirmed case

 - cover your mouth and nose when coughing and sneezing with a tissue, or cough into your elbow

-- dispose of the tissue into a bin and then wash your hands afterwards
+- dispose of the tissue into a bin and then wash your hands afterward

 - wash your hands often, after using the toilet, and before eating

-Health promotion materials are available to distribute and promote to your staff and students, see:
+Health promotion materials are available to distribute and promote to your staff and students, refer to:

 Mental health and wellbeing